bonds/bonds.github.io/content/posts/2024-06-13-a-leader-gets-a-group-of-people-from-point-a-to-point-b.md

 Good leaders choose a goal where everyone wins, and they achieve it.

 The better the leader, the bigger and better the outcomes and the bigger and broader 'everyone' turns out to be.
 Alan Mulally famously [turned Ford around][3], taking them from losing $17B/year to profitable and growing.
-He got Ford's zero-sum-game-playing shareholders, executives, employees, car dealers, bankers, factory worker, union leaders, and parts suppliers to align, sacrifice, work, and win or lose together.
+He got Ford's zero-sum-game-playing shareholders, executives, employees, car dealers, bankers, factory workers, union leaders, and parts suppliers to align, sacrifice, work, and win or lose together.

 ...